serversideup/webext-bridge/README.md

 > Required | `string`

 Can be a domain name reversed like `com.github.facebook.react_devtools` or any `uuid`.
-Call `Bridge.setNamespace` in `window` context with same value, so that `webext-bridge` knows which payload belongs to which extension (in case there are other extensions using `webext-bridge` in a tab).
+Call `setNamespace` in `window` context with same value, so that `webext-bridge` knows which payload belongs to which extension (in case there are other extensions using `webext-bridge` in a tab).
 Make sure namespace string is unique enough to ensure no collisions happen.

 ---

-## `Bridge.setNamespace(namespace: string)`
+## `setNamespace(namespace: string)`

 Applicable to scripts in top frame of loaded remote page

 Sets the namespace `Bridge` should use when relaying messages to and from `window` context.
-In a sense, it connects the callee context to the extension which called `Bridge.allowWindowMessaging(<namespace: string>)` in it's content script with same namespace.
+In a sense, it connects the callee context to the extension which called `allowWindowMessaging(<namespace: string>)` in it's content script with same namespace.

 #### `namespace`

 > Required | `string`

 Can be a domain name reversed like `com.github.facebook.react_devtools` or any `uuid`.
-Call `Bridge.setNamespace` in `window` context with same value, so that `webext-bridge` knows which payload belongs to which extension (in case there are other extensions using `webext-bridge` in a tab).
+Call `setNamespace` in `window` context with same value, so that `webext-bridge` knows which payload belongs to which extension (in case there are other extensions using `webext-bridge` in a tab).
 Make sure namespace string is unique enough to ensure no collisions happen.

 ## Extras

-The following API is built on top of `Bridge.sendMessage` and `Bridge.onMessage`, basically, it's just a wrapper, the routing and security rules still apply the same way.
+The following API is built on top of `sendMessage` and `onMessage`, basically, it's just a wrapper, the routing and security rules still apply the same way.

-### `Bridge.openStream(channel: string, destination: string)`
+### `openStream(channel: string, destination: string)`

 Opens a `Stream` between caller and destination.

-Returns a `Promise` which resolves with `Stream` when the destination is ready (loaded and `Bridge.onOpenStreamChannel` callback registered).
+Returns a `Promise` which resolves with `Stream` when the destination is ready (loaded and `onOpenStreamChannel` callback registered).
 Example below illustrates a use case for `Stream`

 #### `channel`

 > Required | `string`

-`Stream`(s) are strictly scoped `Bridge.sendMessage`(s).
+`Stream`(s) are strictly scoped `sendMessage`(s).
 Scopes could be different features of your extension that need to talk to the other side, and those scopes are named using a channel id.

 #### `destination`

 > Required | `string`

-Same as `destination` in `Bridge.sendMessage(msgId, data, destination)`
+Same as `destination` in `sendMessage(msgId, data, destination)`

 ---

-### `Bridge.onOpenStreamChannel(channel: string, callback: fn)`
+### `onOpenStreamChannel(channel: string, callback: fn)`

 Registers a listener for when a `Stream` opens.
 Only one listener per channel per context